cameron-carruthers/welcome-home/README.md

 > WelcomeHome is a real estate app for those looking for their next home

 This repo contains the React Native code.
-The code for the REST API can be found here: https://github.com/cameron-carruthers/welcome_api
+The REST API can be found here: https://github.com/cameron-carruthers/welcome_api

 ## Published App on Expo.io